OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 ```
 {: codeblock}

-The **inventory** microservice receives the message from the **system** microservice over the **@Incoming("systemLoad")** channel.
-The properties of this channel are defined in the **microprofile-config.properties** file.
-The **inventory** microservice is also a RESTful service that is served at the **/inventory** endpoint.
+The **inventory** microservice receives the message from the **system** microservice over the **/inventory** endpoint.

-The **InventoryResource** class contains a method called **updateStatus()**, which receives the message that contains the average system load and updates its existing inventory of systems and their average system load.
-The **@Incoming("systemLoad")** annotation on the **updateStatus()** method indicates that the method retrieves the average system load information by connecting to the channel called **systemLoad**.
-Later in the guide, you will configure the service so that any messages sent by the **system** service through the **systemLoad** channel are retrieved from a topic called **systemLoadTopic**.
+The **InventoryResource** class contains a method called **systemLoadTopic**.

-# Configuring the MicroProfile Reactive Messaging connectors for Kafka
+## Configuring the MicroProfile Reactive Messaging connectors for Kafka

 The **system** and **inventory** services exchange messages with the external messaging system through a channel.
 The MicroProfile Reactive Messaging Connector API makes it easy to connect each service to the channel.
 You just need to add configuration keys in a properties file for each of the services.
 These configuration keys define properties such as the name of the channel and the topic in the Kafka messaging system.
-Open Liberty includes the **liberty-kafka** connector for sending and receiving messages from Apache Kafka.
+Open Liberty includes theÂ **liberty-kafka** connector for sending and receiving messages from Apache Kafka.

 The system and inventory microservices each have a MicroProfile Config properties file to define the properties of their outgoing and incoming streams.

-Create the **system** **microprofile-config.properties** in the **META-INF** directory
+Create the system/microprofile-config.properties file.

 ```
 touch system/src/main/resources/META-INF/microprofile-config.properties
 ```
 {: codeblock}

-Open **microprofile-config.properties**

->[File -> Open]guide-microprofile-reactive-messaging/start/system/src/main/resources/META-INF/microprofile-config.properties
+> [File -> Open]guide-microprofile-reactive-messaging/start/system/src/main/resources/META-INF/microprofile-config.properties

-Add the **configuration properties**

 ```
-# Liberty Kafka connector
 mp.messaging.connector.liberty-kafka.bootstrap.servers=localhost:9093

-# systemLoad stream
 mp.messaging.outgoing.systemLoad.connector=liberty-kafka
 mp.messaging.outgoing.systemLoad.topic=systemLoadTopic
 mp.messaging.outgoing.systemLoad.key.serializer=org.apache.kafka.common.serialization.StringSerializer